codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Access assessment results
 -------------------------
 You can access student scores for the auto-graded assessments in an assignment.
-You can get both summary data and data for each assessment.
-This data is in JSON format and can be accessed in the ``CODIO_AUTOGRADE_ENV`` environment variable.
-The following are examples of the format of this data.
-The first tab shows just the assessment data and the second depicts all the available values.
+All this information is in JSON format and can be accessed in the ``CODIO_AUTOGRADE_ENV`` environment variable.
+The following tabs show the format of this data.
+The first tab shows just the assessment portion of the data and the second depicts all the available values.

 .. tabs::